saucelabs/sauce-docs/docs/api-testing/vault.md

 ## Company Vault vs. Project Vault

-There are two types of API Testing vaults:
+There are two types of API Testing vaults, which serve different purposes:

-* **Company Vault**, which you can access from the main API Testing dashboard, where your projects are listed:
+* **Company Vault**, which you can access from your API Testing home page, where all of your Projects are listed:
    <img src={useBaseUrl('img/api-fortress/2021/04/fromDashboard.png')} alt="Access Vault from Dashboard" width="400" />

-* **Project Vault**, which you can access from inside one of your projects:
+* **Project Vault**, which you can access from within a Project:
    <img src={useBaseUrl('img/api-fortress/2021/04/vaultFromProject.png')} alt="Access Vault from Project View" />